visgraf/mrnet/README.md

 - `logger`: should be **wandb** to log results to Weights and Biases service or a path to a local directory to save the results locally.
 - `device`: device used for computation during training (ex: cuda).
 - `eval_device`: device used for computation during inference for logging results (ex: cpu).
-- `visualize_grad`: a boolean (ex: True) representing wether it should generate visualizations of the magnitude of the gradients of the signal.
+- `visualize_grad`: a boolean (ex: True) representing whether it should generate visualizations of the magnitude of the gradients of the signal.
 - `extrapolate`: a pair of values representing an interval to visualize the learned signal (ex: [-2, 2]); in higher dimensions, you can specify a pair for each direction (ex: [[-2, 2], [-3, 3]] would be $[-2, 2] \times [-3, 3]$)
 - `zoom`: a list of number (ex: [2, 4]); for each value $z$ in the list, a visualization of the signal with a zoom factor of $z\times$ will be generated.
 - `zoom_filters`: a list of baseline filters for evaluation of the zoom quality; should have values from: `['linear', 'cubic', 'nearest']`

+## Development

+Look at documentation in the folder ./dev/

 ## References